2005 Chicago Bears season: NFL draft

+Undrafted free agents

 Training camp

 Hopeful expectations were crushed as quarterback Rex Grossman's ankle was broken in the 2nd preseason game against the St. Louis Rams.
 Backup quarterback Chad Hutchinson was benched and cut after struggling heavily in the next two preseason games against the Indianapolis Colts and Buffalo Bills.
 The Bears then turned to rookie Kyle Orton to lead their offense.

 Rookie running back Cedric Benson held out of training camp over a contract dispute until just before the final preseason game.
 His absence in camp meant that Thomas Jones would be the starting running back going into the regular season.

 Despite all these setbacks, the Bears were still hopeful because franchise middle linebacker Brian Urlacher had made it through the preseason in good health, unlike the year before when he battled injuries all season, beginning with a pulled hamstring on the first day of training camp.